quartiq/miqro-sim/README.md

 This is a small simulator for the MIQRO Phaser gateware and its ARTIQ interface.
 It's intended for experimentation and quick evaluation of the capabilities and the API.
 The output from the simulation can directly be used as input when integrating the differential equation of one or multiple qubits.

+This work is sponsored in part by the Federal Ministry of Education and Research (BMBF) under contract 13N15524.

 ## Resources

 The ARTIQ MIQRO coredevice driver documentation in the [ARTIQ Manual](https://m-labs.hk/artiq/manual-beta/core_drivers_reference.html#artiq.coredevice.phaser.Miqro) and here [miqro.py](miqro.py) describes the functionality and the signal flow.